-(b) A seller may not indicate that the request for address and zip code information and/or nine-digit is "optional."
-However, the seller is not required to indicate that the information is "mandatory."
+(b) A seller may not expressly label indicate that the request for- the address and zip code information and/or nine-digit zip code is as "optional."
+However, the seller is not required precluded tofrom indicatinge that the information what information is is "mandatory" to complete the transaction..."
 The seller may indicate the information is used to determine the correct amount of tax(es).